-- G60a1.
-SUPPLEMENTAL SECURITY INCOME (SSI): SSI is not Social Security, although the Social Security Administration administers the program and a person can receive both.
+- G60.
+SUPPLEMENTAL SECURITY INCOME (SSI): SSI is not Social Security, nor is it Social Security Disability Insurance (SSDI), although the Social Security Administration administers the program and a person can receive both.
+Generally, it's for people who didn't (or can't) work long enough to qualify for Social Security. - G60a1.
+SUPPLEMENTAL SECURITY INCOME (SSI): SSI is not Social Security, nor is it Social Security Disability Insurance (SSDI), although the Social Security Administration administers the program and a person can receive both.
 Generally, it's for people who didn't (or can't) work long enough to qualify for Social Security.
 Three categories of recipients are: - 1) The elderly (those over 65) who did not work enough to qualify for Social Security - 2) The disabled - a) Adult (18 and older) with a physical or mental condition that keeps him or her from working for 12 months, or is considered terminal - b) Child (under 18) with a physical or mental condition that would keep an adult from working for 12 months, or is considered terminal - 3) The blind, either Adult or Child, with severely limited or no vision